 Social responsibility initiatives by multi-national corporations are benefiting artisans and communities all over the world.
 The stories are not simple, and there is controversy and dissenting opinion, yet we move forward.
 Change, in our view, is included in the definition of culture.
 Weaving has been a part of the culture of Peru and the Andes Mountains for thousands of years.
 So, the industry may look different today, but we should value it all the same.

-A Curated World hopes to help Uqllu grow sustainable partnerships in the communities they work.
+A Curated World hopes to help Uqllu grow sustainable partnerships in the communities in which they live and work.

 With both health and beauty benefits, it’s an experience not to miss when travelling to Morocco as it’s sure to leave you feeling like you’ve uncovered a new skin, and deeply relaxed.